 Construction Progress and Mitigation Monitoring

-Reports issued by the CPUC, reports on construction progress, and reports issued as part of the Mitigation Monitoring, Compliance, and Reporting Program will be published here when available.
+Reports issued by the CPUC, reports on construction progress, and reports issued as part of the Mitigation Monitoring, Compliance, and Reporting Program can be found by clicking on the following link:

 For Additional Information

 The CPUC, through its environmental review team, is conducting an environmental review of the project.
 To request additional information or to be added to the mailing list, please contact us by email, phone, or fax as follows: